 - Find current and archived reports on ESD's labor market page for the trust fund.

 Employers pay two types of taxes: state (SUTA) and federal (FUTA)

 - SUTA taxes fund benefit payments for claimants.
 They’re deposited in the state’s UI trust fund.

 - FUTA taxes are administered at the federal level.
 They’re used for oversight of state unemployment programs.
 During times of high unemployment, states may borrow from FUTA funds, helping provide benefits to locally unemployed people.

 An employee’s wages are taxable up to an amount called the taxable wage base, authorized in RCW 50.24.010.
 This taxable wage base is $56,500 in 2021, increasing from $52,700 in 2020.

 Experience tax currently capped at 5.4% (RCW 50.29.025)

-- State statute requires ESD to assess a solvency surcharge when the UI trust fund has less than seven months of benefits as of Sept.
-30
+For all other years, state statute requires ESD to assess a solvency surcharge when the UI trust fund has less than seven months of benefits as of Sept.
+30.

 Federal Unemployment Taxes (FUTA)